One of the most shocking parts of a first Alexander lesson…

 I entered a training course for Alexander Technique instructors and completed three years of intensive teacher training.
 I learned to move with ease, to use my hands without tension, and to stand taller than my ballet training had ever taught me to do.

 I came out pain-free and thrilled to live my life to its fullest, knowing that I could tackle any activity with the Alexander Technique skills I had learned.
 I also developed the ability to convey what I learned to other people, guiding them to do everything they wanted to do with ease… and without pain.

 In addition to my certification to teach the Alexander Technique by the American Society for the Alexander Technique (AmSAT), I am approved as a Training Director for Austin’s only Alexander Technique training course.
 I am also certified by Steven Shaw to teach the Shaw Method, an Alexander Technique-based approach to swimming and therapeutic aquatics.

 I have a B.A. in Biochemistry from Carleton College and a Ph.D. in Neuroscience and Behavior from the University of Massachusetts Amherst.
 I received a postdoctoral research fellowship from the Program in Physical Therapy at Washington University to study low back pain and occupational health.
 I’ve been a part of the Kinesiology faculty at Southwestern University and the University of the Incarnate Word, where I teach Motor Control, Motor Learning, and courses on current research topics in sport, physical education, and exercise.
-I also contribute to research at Dell Children’s Medical Center as a Clinical Research Scholar within Trauma Services and in collaboration with the Injury Prevention team.
+I also perform drowning prevention research at Dell Children’s Medical Center as a Research Scientist for the Trauma and Injury Research Center and in collaboration with the Injury Prevention team.

 More about me out of the office…

 I still love music and play guitar, mandolin, and banjo in an old-time and bluegrass band.